alamia442/teleshell/README.md

 ./build/teleshell.linux
 ```

-# Installing for Linux with Systemd
+# Installing on Linux with Systemd

 ```bash
 # Copy binary to the right place